cleesmith/writers-toolkit-gemini/README.md

-# Writer’s Toolkit
+# StoryFlaws

-The Writer's Toolkit is a desktop application designed to assist creative fiction writers by providing a suite of AI-powered tools to analyze and improve their manuscripts.
-Built with Electron, it allows authors to manage writing projects locally and leverage the analytical capabilities of AI models, including Gemini and Claude.
+Is a desktop application designed to assist creative fiction writers and editors by providing a suite of AI-powered tools to analyze and improve their manuscripts.
+It allows authors to manage writing projects and leverage the analytical capabilities of AI models.

+StoryFlaws speaks directly to the writer's experience of struggling to identify issues in their own work.
+This app makes the painful process more manageable, and is an integral part of creating great writing.
+It's honest about the process without being negative—editing is about improvement, after all.

 ### Core Functionality and Architecture